 No, an NRI senior citizen can not claim a deduction under this section.
 However, they can claim a deduction on interest from a savings account under section 80TTA.

-Yes, you can claim a deduction for interest earned from RD and FD and some more specific deposits up to INR 50,000 per annum.
+Yes, the taxpayer can claim a deduction for interest earned from RD and FD and some more specific deposits up to INR 50,000 per annum.

 Yes, 80TTB deduction can be claimed by any individual or HUF above the age of 60 years.
 Hence, it includes senior citizens as well as super senior citizens.